dr-leo/PyHyphen/README.txt

 3. Installation
 ================================

-PyHyphen works with Python 2.6 or higher, including Python 3.x.
+PyHyphen is tested with Python 2.7 and Python 3.3 and 3.4, but  should word on older versions as well.
 The package includes pre-compiled binaries of the hnj module for win32 and Python 2.6, 2.7, 3.2 and 3.3.
 On other platforms you will need a build environment such as gcc, make